'Leatherface' Review: A Refreshing Origin, Laced In Nostalgia And Madness

 No other Texas Chainsaw Massacre story has lived up to the true shock that was the original.
 Directors have tried numerous times to recapture that same vulgar brutality, always coming short in the eyes of critics.
 This being said, even though Leatherface doesn’t reach that same level as the original, it has this great air of tension and anxiety to it, making for a thrilling story.
-We see a lot of twisted things take place within the Sawyer home with the various family members, yet, a good portion of these qualities also come from the two inmates that take Jed, Lizzy, and Bud hostage.
+We see a lot of twisted things take place within the Sawyer home; but, a good portion of these qualities also come from the two inmates that take Jed, Lizzy, and Bud hostage.

 Ike (played by James Bloor) and Clarice (played by Jessica Madsen) are violent people, prone to immediate outrage and irrational actions.
 After escaping the institution, the group sits down at a diner to grab something to eat; it doesn’t take long, however, until Ike and Clarice jump up, stabbing and shooting random people.
-The scene is jarring in its escalation, but convincing given the dialogue of both characters.
-They are both unsettling, un-sympathetic people, only interested in the rush of their own desires.
+The scene is jarring in its escalation, but convincing given the time we've gotten to understand both characters.
+They are both unsettling, unsympathetic people, only interested in the rush of their own desires.
 Later on, after the group finds an abandoned trailer with a corpse inside, there’s a scene where Ike and Clarice are having sex, with Clarice making out and rubbing up on the corpse.
-It’s a gross scene that continues the tone of disturbing imagery seen so far.
+It’s a gross scene that embraces the disturbing tone of the movie.

-What the majority of the villains share throughout the film is their irrational logic: to themselves they believe they are making complete sense, but to the outside world (especially the viewer) their ideas are corrupt and horrific.
+What the majority of the villains share throughout the film is their irrational logic: to themselves they believe they are making complete sense, but to the outside world (especially the viewer), their ideas are corrupt and horrific.
 It all plays into this concept of the “crazed redneck” that once use to be so popular in the horror genre.
 Nowadays we don’t see much of that, but if you take classic films like The Hills Have Eyes, one will find some truly terrifying monsters.
-Clarice and Ike make for a hellish Bonnie and Clyde, with a little bit of the FireFly siblings from The Devil’s Rejects.
+Clarice and Ike make for a Bonnie and Clyde meets the Firefly siblings from The Devil’s Rejects.
 The idea of the “crazed redneck” in horror is much more than the archetype though, for it also has to do with the setting.
-If we look back on the original Texas Chainsaw Massacre, it’s also the environment that’s unsettling; the bleak, barren land of dry Texas that reeks of rage and tension.
-These qualities make for a backdrop of dread and despair that once made the genre proud.
-It’s unfortunate now that films today use these ideas more as parodies, rather than tapping into the grit and anxiety they are capable of creating.
+If we look back on the original Texas Chainsaw Massacre, it’s also the environment that’s unsettling; the bleak, barren land of dry Texas that reeks of rage and desperation.
+These qualities make for a backdrop of despair that once made the genre proud.
 Leatherface embodies these qualities, though, making for a nice trip down nostalgia lane, while also offering a fresh blend of madness.

 Leatherface makes a for a positive direction in how other horror movies can attempt to tell their stories.
-Gore and violence can be effective for a good gross-out or shock, but the heart of horror is going to be from what we feel for the characters.
-Leatherface isn’t the most emotional horror story you’ll ever come across, but its approach is welcoming and felt.
+It isn’t the most emotional horror story you’ll ever come across, but its approach is welcoming and felt.
 We get little droplets of ideas and dialogue to get the big picture for how Leatherface came to be, all while still getting to witness plenty of brutal gore.
-It takes some of the best qualities that are found in the franchise's first film, and presenting a fresh vibe of pure chaos that will keep audiences ready for what comes next.
+It takes some of the best qualities that are found in the franchise's first film, and presents a fresh vibe of chaos that will keep audiences ready for what comes next.